 Your brunstane devilship, I see,

 Till ance you’ve heard my story.

 But hear me, Sir, deil as ye are,

 A coof like him wad stain your name,

 If it were kent ye did it.

 by Robert Burns

 Email Poem |

-Analysis and Comments on 58.
+Comments, Analysis, and Meaning on 58.
 Epitaph on Holy Willie

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 58.
 Epitaph on Holy Willie here.